Estimates for eigenvalues of the Neumann and Steklov problems: Introduction

 \section{Introduction}

-{\arabic{section}} {\thesection.\arabic{equation}} Let $\Omega$ be a bounded domain with smooth boundary $\p\O$ in the Euclidean $n$-space $\R^n$.
+{\arabic{section}} {\thesection.\arabic{equation}} Throughout this paper, let $\Omega$ be a bounded domain with smooth boundary $\p\O$ in the Euclidean $n$-space $\R^n$.
 We consider the Neumann eigenvalue problem of the Laplacian $\ov{\D}$

-where $\frac{\p}{\p\nu}$ is the outward normal derivative on the boundary $\p\Omega$.
+where $\frac{\p}{\p\nu}$ is the outward normal derivative on the boundary $\p\Omega$ w.r.t the outward unit normal vector $\nu$.
 The system (\ref{a1}) can be used to describe the vibration of membrane and is also called the \emph{free membrane problem}.
-It is well known that this problem has spectrum $\{\mu_i\}_{i=0}^{\infty}$ diverging to infinity and satisfying
+It is well known that this problem has discrete spectrum $\{\mu_i\}_{i=1}^{\infty}$ diverging to infinity and satisfying

 In \cite{AB}, Ashbaugh and Benguria conjectured that